stream-innovations/stream-payment-gateway/README.md

 **1. Solving the Problem of Website Transactions via Crypto, and Stablecoins**

 The **Stream**Payments platform enables businesses to easily accept payments in cryptocurrencies on their websites.
-With a simple integration process, businesses can attach the payment gateway to their websites, allowing customers to make purchases using various cryptocurrencies.
+With a simple integration process, businesses can attach the payment gateway to their websites, allowing customers to make purchases using various cryptocurrencies and stablecoins.

 **2. User-Friendly Interface for Easy Transactions**